 By Marty Hughes

-About the Author: Marty Hughes is an avid kayak angler who is passionate about growing the sport of kayak fishing across the country.
+About the author: Marty Hughes is an avid outdoorsman and kayak angler who is passionate about growing the sport of kayak fishing across the country.
 He has competed in hundreds of kayak fishing tournaments along with running a kayak fishing guide service in Nebraska.
 He is most known for his legacy in the growth of the sport of kayak fishing.

 Advertise here!
 Message us for details!
 Email: firstname.lastname@example.org